danheberden/gith/README.md

 You can broadcast a payload to the gith server manually.

+## Using `gith` for other types of hooks

+When you use Github UI to declare a web hook, it's only attached to the `push` event.

+Whenever you want to attach you hook to other events, you will have to use [the API](http://developer.github.com/v3/repos/hooks/).
+In this case, `gith` may not be able to fully interpret the original payload, and you should simply rely on `payload.original`.

 ## License

 Copyright (c) 2012 Dan Heberden
 Licensed under the MIT license.